 These grants fund critically needed resources to equip and train emergency personnel, enhance efficiencies and support community resilience.

-AFGs can be sued for items such as:
+AFGs can be used for items such as:

 - Protective gear.